BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 80 ---

-L 12/80 EN Official Journal of the European Union 17.1.2015

 5. For all regions set out in Annex VII, the specified flood loss in a particular region *r* shall be equal to the following
 amount: